Project Serger-Made Patriotic Placemats

 Skill Level: Beginner

-Liven up your table this Fourth of July with festive red and blue placemats and napkins featuring the Baby Lock wave stitch in metallic thread.
+Looking to add a patriotic pop of color to your dining room table?
+Liven up your table this Fourth of July with festive red and blue placemats and napkins featuring the Baby Lock serger wave stitch in metallic thread.
+Download printable instructions.

 Cut two rectangles 19” x 13” from both the fusible fleece and the blue star fabric.
 These pieces become the back of the placemats.